 Soccer Penalty Shootout: Laws of The Game

 What is a soccer penalty shootout?
-Some of the most memorable moments in the beautiful game have occurred during a penalty shootout.
-A penalty shootout is one of the most stressful situations for any soccer player, youth or professional, soccer coach, or fan to be a part of.
+A penalty shootout is one of the most stressful situations for any soccer player, youth or professional, soccer coach, or fan to watch or be a part of.

-The uncertainty and tension that comes with each kick can be overwhelming especially if you do not understand the rules of penalty shootouts.
-That is why in this blog, I will cover everything you need to know about one of the most basic, but important soccer rules, the penalty shootout.
+The uncertainty and tension that come with each kick can be overwhelming, especially if you do not understand the rules of penalty shootouts.
+That is why, in this blog, I will cover everything you need to know about one of the most basic but important soccer rules: the penalty shootout.

 What is a Penalty kick?

-During regulation time and extra time, a penalty kick can happen if the defending team commits a serious foul or a handball inside their own penalty box against the opposing players.
-When this happens the referee will signal a penalty kick for the attacking team that got fouled.
+During regulation time and extra time, a penalty kick may be awarded if the defending team commits a serious foul or handball in its own penalty box against the opposing team.
+When this happens, the referee will signal a penalty kick for the attacking team that got fouled.

 During a penalty kick, the ball is placed at the penalty spot kick which is 12 yards away from the center of the goal.
-The team that got fouled will choose one player to take the penalty kick which is basically a 1V1 kick between the identified kicker and the goalkeeper.
+The team that was fouled will choose one player to take the penalty kick, which is basically a 1V1 between the designated kicker and the goalkeeper.

-Once the ball is placed at the center spot, the rest of the players have to be outside the penalty area and penalty arc, and the goalkeeper must stay on their line until the shot is taken.
-The kicker is also only able to kick the ball once the referee blows the whistle and makes sure all the players are in the right position.
+Once the ball is placed at the center spot, the rest of the players must be outside the penalty area and penalty arc, and the goalkeeper must remain on their line until the shot is taken.
+The kicker can only kick the ball once the referee blows the whistle and ensures all players are in the right position.

-The penalty taker usually has the advantage during a penalty kick, but the goalkeeper can use tactics, such as getting into their head and moving around to throw off the kicker.
-In order for the penalty kick to count as a goal the entire ball must cross the goal line.
+The penalty taker usually has the advantage in a penalty kick, but the goalkeeper can use tactics, such as getting into the kicker’s head and moving around to throw off the kicker.
+In order for the penalty kick to count as a goal, the entire ball must cross the goal line.

 What is a Soccer Penalty Shootout?

-A soccer penalty shootout is a tie breaking method that is different from a regular penalty kick because the shootout takes place after regulation time and extra time.
-Penalty shoot outs are only used if the match needs a clear winner and cannot end in a draw such as during a major international tournament like the FIFA World Cup.
+A soccer penalty shootout is a tie-breaking method that differs from a regular penalty kick because it takes place after regulation time and extra time.
+Penalty shootouts are used only when a match needs a clear winner and cannot end in a draw, such as during a major international tournament like the FIFA World Cup.

-The soccer penalty shootout is the final way to determine a winner of the match and they are not typically used during league matches that don’t need a clear winner.
-Before the penalty shootout begins, the referee will meet with the captains of both teams and do a coin toss to determine at which end of the field the shootout will take place and to see which team kicks first.
+A soccer penalty shootout is the final way to determine a match winner, and it is not typically used in league matches that don’t need a clear winner.
+Before the penalty shootout begins, the referee will meet with the captains of both teams and conduct a coin toss to determine which end of the field the shootout will take place at and which team kicks first.

 The kicks during a shootout take place at the penalty mark, or penalty spot, which is the same spot used for regular penalty kicks.
-During a penalty shootout, the two teams choose five players, from the players that were on the field right before the final whistle, to take the penalty shots and the teams alternate meaning team A shoots, then team B, then team A and so on.
+During a penalty shootout, the two teams choose five players from the players who were on the field right before the final whistle to take the penalty shots, and the teams alternate: team A shoots, then team B, then team A, and so on.

 When are Penalty Shootouts Used?